 Applicants are usually informed about the jury decision around 40 days after the application deadline.

-Journalismfund Europe's Local Media For Democracy Grant Programme is funded by the European Union.
+Journalismfund Europe's Local Media For Democracy Grant Programme is co-funded by the European Commission, Porticus and the King Baudouin Foundation.

 All formal agreements between Journalismfund Europe and its donors stipulate independence and no editorial interference.
 (Representatives from) donors can never be part of the juries that award the grants.
 Journalismfund does not take money from donors that don’t agree with these terms.